-The Master of Science in Cybersecurity prepares students to design, implement, and deploy advanced security technologies.
-Developed by the Department of Computer Science, the program combines rigorous technical training with an understanding of the ethical and social dimensions of cybersecurity.
-Students emerge with the technical expertise and informed perspective required to confront today’s most pressing cybersecurity challenges.
+The M.S. in Cybersecurity at Tufts University is a 30-credit master’s program that prepares students to design, implement, and deploy advanced security technologies.
+Developed by the Department of Computer Science, the program combines rigorous technical training with attention to the ethical, civic, and social dimensions of cybersecurity.

 Students with an interest in cybersecurity and a bachelor's degree in a related field are encouraged to apply.
 Students without a background in computer science, mathematics, or programming may wish to consider the Post-Baccalaureate Certificate in Computer Science.
 The post-bacc program is designed for individuals with a bachelor’s degree in another field who want to prepare for admission into the cybersecurity graduate program.